 It’s safe to add bath salt to your warm or tepid bath to help ease pregnancy-induced aches and pains, alleviate symptoms of hemorrhoids, and reduce overall stress.
 Add two cups of bath salt to your bathwater and dissolve it, swirling it around with your hand before soaking in it for about 10-15 minutes.
 Read the back of the label to make sure your bath salts are free of toxic chemicals or added fragrances.
 We love Pink Stork Pregnancy Flakes Dead Sea Salt, and Dr. Teal’s Eucalyptus and Spearmint bath salts.

 Organic bath products free of toxic chemicals are okay, but ideally, you should not add anything other than bath salt or oatmeal.
 Lighting a candle, playing soft music, or using aromatherapy outside the tub, like vanilla and lavender scents, are great ways to promote relaxation while you unwind in the bathtub.

 What shouldn’t I add?

 Avoid bubbles, bath bombs, and special oils that can disrupt the natural acidic balance of your vagina, leading to a yeast infection.
-Not only are yeast infections uncomfortable, but the medications used to treat yeast infections also aren’t always safe to take during pregnancy.
+Not only are yeast infections uncomfortable, but the medications used to treat yeast infections aren’t always safe to take during pregnancy.
 Do not add any products that contain phthalates or sulfates.

 Alternatives to baths.